CDJellen/azure-kusto-go/README.md

 }
 ```

 This will ingest a file from Azure Blob Storage.
-We only support https:// paths and your domain name may differ than what is here.
+We only support `https://` paths and your domain name may differ than what is here.

 #### Ingestion from an io.Reader

 Sometimes you want to ingest a stream of data that you have in memory without writing to disk.
 You can do this simply by chunking the
-data via an io.Reader.
+data via an `io.Reader`.

 ```go
 r, w := io.Pipe()